replit/nixpkgs-replit/pkgs/poetry/README.md

 * in order to prevent poetry from including its own dependencies (requests, in particular) during its operation we need to install it inside its own virtual environment the way their [official installer](https://python-poetry.org/docs/#installing-with-the-official-installer) does.
 Using this workaround: https://github.com/replit/poetry/blob/replit-1.1/poetry/utils/env.py#L885 poetry can use the environment of the project for its operations, ignoring its own environment
-* creating a virtual environment in replspace has a few downsides:
+* creating a virtual environment in replspace on behave of the user has a few downsides:
   1. somewhat slow to initialize the env ~2 second
-  2. when poetry creates a virtual environment for use in a project, it automatically installs a stock version of pip which is not our own.
+  2. when poetry creates a virtual environment, it automatically installs a stock version of pip which is not our own.
 We'd have to add customization to poetry to override the pip version
   3. the generated environment contains a config file `pyvenv.cfg` that has a reference to the path of the python executable, which in our case would be coming from the `/nix/store` directory.
-It breaks if we use a different version of python with it
+It breaks if we use a different version of python with this env

 ## How does it work?

 1. For pip (`pkgs/pip/default.nix`), we'll install it using the buildPythonPackage helper
 2. For poetry:
-  * `poetry-bundle.nix` is a fixed output derivation that uses pip to download poetry plus it's dependencies
+  * `poetry-bundle.nix` is a fixed output derivation generates poetry plus it's dependencies
   * during the Nix build `pkgs/poetry/default.nix`, we:
     a. create a virtual environment
     b. install the poetry bundle into it